Angelique Kerber: 2012: Wimbledon semifinals, first title, top 5

-2013–2014: Continued success and steady ranking in top 10
+2013–2014: Continued success, steady ranking in top 10

 Kerber began 2013 at the Brisbane International where she was seeded fourth, and made the quarterfinals where she was stopped by eventual runner-up Anastasia Pavlyuchenkova.
 Seeded second in Sydney, Kerber made the last four but lost to another eventual runner-up once more, this time in Dominika Cibulková.
 She then reached the fourth round of the Australian Open, completing the set of second-week appearances at all four Grand Slams.
 Along the way, she defeated Elina Svitolina, Lucie Hradecká, and wildcard Madison Keys.
 She was subsequently defeated by 19th seed Ekaterina Makarova after struggling with a back injury.

 After a dry winless spell in the Middle East, Kerber bounced back with a second consecutive semifinal result at the Indian Wells Open, where she was stopped by eighth seed Caroline Wozniacki in three sets, despite having won the first set.
 Like the previous year, an early exit in Miami followed suit, this time to Sorana Cîrstea.
 Kerber then reached her first final of 2013 in Monterrey where she was the top seed but lost to Anastasia Pavlyuchenkova in three sets.

 Kerber posted strong results on clay in 2013.
 Firstly, on Fed Cup, she helped Germany regain its place in the World Group by winning her rubber against Bojana Jovanovski, the German eventually winning the tie 3–2.
 She then recorded a run to the semifinals in Stuttgart, going one round better than the previous year, where she fell in three sets to defending champion Maria Sharapova.
 At the Madrid Open, sixth-seeded Kerber moved into the quarterfinals here for the first time after defeating top-40 opposition in Hsieh Su-wei, Alizé Cornet and Svetlana Kuznetsova.
 There, she lost to Ana Ivanovic in straight sets.
 At the French Open, Kerber reached the fourth round for the second year in a row but did not go further this time as she was beaten by former champion Kuznetsova in three sets.
 She did not enjoy much success on grass next, however, as she failed to post back-to-back wins in her tournament appearances on the surface, falling at the second hurdles of both Eastbourne and Wimbledon, to Makarova and Kaia Kanepi, respectively.
 Having failed to defend her semifinal result at Wimbledon from the year, Kerber fell to world No. 9 in the rankings after the tournament's conclusion.